Knowledge Hub

 • If you believe the reports are malicious, speak to us.
 The Amazon policy is not flexible enough to deal with unjustified or malicious threats (though if proven Amazon may take action as it would for any other abuse).
 But malicious reports may themselves be actionable by the courts and we can help with this.

-How we have helped business owners overturn a Amazon takedown notice
+How we have helped business owners overturn an Amazon takedown notice

 Our expert Intellectual Property team is experienced in representing business owners in intellectual property disputes relating to products listed on Amazon; few other law firms have specific experience in this area.
 Our team will carefully negotiate disputes on your behalf to give you the best chance of securing a favourable outcome.

-A competitor sent a takedown notice to Amazon saying that, as the holder of design rights, Mariani’s product was similar to theirs.
-Amazon removed Mariani’s products from the platform.
+Recently a competitor sent a takedown notice to Amazon saying that, as the holder of design rights, one of our clients products was similar to theirs.
+Amazon removed their products from the platform.

-Using a rarely known aspect of intellectual property law, Lindsay was able to successfully reverse Amazon’s removal of Mariani’s listings.
-The other party agreed to withdraw their complaint and agreed not file any more complaints with Amazon.
+Using a rarely known aspect of intellectual property law, we were able to successfully reverse Amazon’s removal of Mariani’s listings.
+The other party agreed to withdraw their complaint and agreed not to file any more complaints with Amazon.
 They also paid Mariani’s legal fees.
 With her sales listings reinstated and a key income source reactivated, Mariani was able to focus on developing and protecting her brand and expanding her growing business.

 Why you should seek legal representation for your business